nickradunovic/rag-hackaton/README.md

 3. **Generation:** The model generates text, now equipped with the additional knowledge obtained through retrieval, resulting in more informed and contextually rich output.

+### Usage of LlamaIndex for RAG

+LlamaIndex is a data framework for Large Language Models (LLMs) based applications.
+LLMs like GPT-4 come pre-trained on massive public datasets, allowing for incredible natural language processing capabilities out of the box.
+However, their utility is limited without access to your own private data.

+LlamaIndex lets you ingest data from APIs, databases, PDFs, and more via flexible data connectors.
+This data is indexed into intermediate representations optimized for LLMs.
+LlamaIndex then allows natural language querying and conversation with your data via query engines, chat interfaces, and LLM-powered data agents.
+It enables your LLMs to access and interpret private data on large scales without retraining the model on newer data.

+### How LlamaIndex Works?
+LlamaIndex uses Retrieval Augmented Generation (RAG) systems that combine large language models with a private knowledge base.
+It generally consists of two stages: the indexing stage and the querying stage.

+#### Indexing stage
+LlamaIndex will efficiently index private data into a vector index during the indexing stage.
+This step helps create a searchable knowledge base specific to your domain.
+You can input text documents, database records, knowledge graphs, and other data types.

+Essentially, indexing converts the data into numerical vectors or embeddings that capture its semantic meaning.
+It enables quick similarity searches across the content.

+#### Querying stage
+During the querying stage, the RAG pipeline searches for the most relevant information based on the user's query.
+This information is then given to the LLM, along with the query, to create an accurate response.

+This process allows the LLM to have access to current and updated information that may not have been included in its initial training.

+The main challenge during this stage is retrieving, organizing, and reasoning over potentially multiple knowledge bases.

 ## Hackathon Details

 ### Timeline